GitMax89/Mysql-Keda/README.md

 <b>NOTICE</b>

 The whole project was run using the "default" kubernetes base nampespace.<br>
-If you intend to use scripts you must insert the option "-n your-namespace" in the commands
+If you intend to use scripts you must insert the option "-n your-namespace" in the commands<br>

+the table and the default values ​​entered will not cause the mysql object to scale.
+It is necessary to set a value beyond the threshold greater than 8 to obtain an event.

 <b>HOW TO INSTALL</b>

 1 - install or run microk8s cluster<br>
 2 - run script ./install.sh for install config & mysql<br>
-3 - run mysql-string.sh for insert mysql connection string on Keda HPA Service
+3 - import db/data.sql on Mysql POD or connect to this with gui es.DBeaver and run script<br> 4 - run mysql-string.sh for insert mysql connection string on Keda HPA Service

 <b>UNINSTALL</b>